 Overall, the Hydor Theo Aquarium Heater packs a pretty big punch in a really small package.

 Seeing as you yourself can’t physically pick up this aquarium heater and get a better feel for it in person, I want to include a dimension section to give you a more detailed idea of how it will fit your own aquarium needs.

 The following dimensions may be off by just a hair seeing as I’m not the best in the world with a measuring tape.
 But, if the numbers are off, they will only be off by a fraction of an inch.

 The total length is 7 inches.
-This is measured from the very tip of the controlled I’ll on top to the very end of the glass heating element on the bottom.
+This is measured from the very tip of the controller on top to the very end of the glass heating element on the bottom.

-The area of this aquarium heater at its widest measures in at just under 1.5 inches in diameter.
-If you take a look at the picture, this would be at the larger control and.
-The part of the device that houses the temperature selection dial.
+This aquarium heater at its widest measurement is just under 1.5 inches in diameter.
+If you take a look at the picture, this would be at the larger control end – the part of the device that houses the temperature selection dial.

-The glass heating element area measures in at just under an inch in diameter.
+The glass heating element area measures just under an inch in diameter.

 Once mounted to the wall of the aquarium with the use of the included suction cups, the distance from the aquarium wall to the farthest protruding point on the heater is 1.5 inches.

 Placing it in your aquarium vertically, and allowing some wiggle room around it both to the sides and to the top and bottom, the 25 Watt Hydor Theo aquarium heater will keep your 5-gallon betta tank consistently and reliably warm and cozy.